 I've written a few articles to give you an idea of how I work.
 This piece explores my love of black and white wedding photography and here you can read about my alternative approach to wedding photography and what makes me different.

 It's full of colour, fun, food and joy.
 I'm a mixed bag.
 Able to quote Monty Python with the best and happy to sit and talk philosophy with a glass of single malt until the small hours.
 I like getting the most out of life.
 Wedding photography lets me access a whole spectrum of emotions that no other form of photography can replicate.
 It's why I consider myself a specialist.
 I have no interest in photographing the A/W Chanel collection, that world isn't real, for me it holds no value.
 People are what interest me.
 How we live, how we interact and how we love.
 I love my wife dearly.
-I cannot string together a sentence that would encompass the overwhelming feelings that I have for her, the connection is what makes life living.
+I cannot string together a sentence that would encompass the overwhelming feelings that I have for her, the connection is what makes life worth living.
 I know how I am with her and I know what love is to me.
 Being able to recognise the same connections that other people possess and then photograph it, is a real joy.
-To photograph somebody's wedding is an honour and a privilege and the responsibility is something that I cherish.
+To photograph somebody's wedding is an honour and a privilege, the responsibility is something that I cherish.
 You have entrusted me, Liam Smith, to capture your connection.
 That's a big deal for me, but its why I think my work is different.
-I see the world in a certain way and I photograph people in a certain way, that's why its important that you not only like my work, but you like me too.
+I see the world in a certain way and I photograph people in a certain way, that's why its important that you not only like my work, but you like me and my philosophy too.

 You should know that I will often only take one wedding per weekend.
 Weddings are hard work, they require focus and attention, framing the world all day takes a mental toll.
 But you should also know that I emotionally invest in you and the connection you share, and that is what makes me different, I care about you.
 I've never had a working relationship with a person that I couldn't trust, its the foundation for everything.
 With trust, we can conquer the world.
 As your wedding photographer you place the highest amount of trust in me and that's why I invest so much in you, because I care.
 This is not a stepping stone to another career, in twenty five years time you'll be celebrating your silver wedding anniversary and I will still be photographing weddings.
 Wedding photography is my life and its going to be my legacy.
 I fully intend on looking back at a life fully lived and shared with amazing people in love.
 When I retire, it will be because my body can take no more (its a tough old game you know) and my website will be a testament to the joy that I have shared with thousands of people.
 For now, lets live in the moment and photograph what's real, real is awesome and real is beautiful.